I simplified a confusing interface without compromising functionality.

 These weren’t two separate screens, but two parts of one experience.
 By designing the interaction and animation thoughtfully, I could convey the feeling of a single context in these two views.

-I made this Origami prototype next, and while the interactions are a little over-designed, they effectively convey the single-context of food logging.
+I worked on this idea, and made an Origami prototype to show the single-context idea.
+While the interactions are a little over-designed, they effectively convey the single-context of food logging.

 Finally, we had a single close button for both views, and an intuitive way to flip between them.
 I toned down the interaction to make it simpler to build, and by keeping a static close button and making the header a uniform size, it was possible to achieve the feeling of a single context for meal logging.